Online Neural Diarization of Unlimited Numbers of Speakers Using Global and Local Attractors: Results

 \subsection{Real time factor}

 To show that our method is applicable for real-time inference, we calculated the real time factor of EEND-GLA-Small with BW-STB.
-Again, we used the buffer length of \SI{100}{\second} buffer and the block length of \SI{1}{\second}.
 For the calculation, we used Sim5spk, in which clustering of relative speaker embeddings is always necessary (\cf \autoref{tbl:speaker_counting_simu_bw}).
 The calculation was on an Intel Xeon Gold 6132 CPU @ 2.60 GHz using seven threads without any GPUs.
+Again, we used the buffer length of \SI{100}{\second} buffer and the online process unit length of \SI{1}{\second}. \autoref{fig:rtf} shows the real time factor calculated as the processing time for each online process unit.
 The real time factor increased approximately linearly until the buffer was filled, and then it became constant.
-The convergence value of the real time factor was about 0.2 with 10 frames per second and 0.4 with 20 frames per second.
-There results demonstrate that our method is fast enough for real-time inference.
+It indicates that, at least for buffer length of \SI{100}{\second}, the inference speed of EEND-GLA is not constrained by clustering of local attractors described in \autoref{sec:eend_gla}, which has $O(n^3)$ time complexity.
+The convergence value of the real time factor was about 0.16 with 10 frames per second and 0.38 with 20 frames per second.
+These results demonstrate that our method is fast enough for real-time inference.